After Latest SCOTUS Ruling on Tariffs, Importers Still Face Uncertainty

-The latest SCOTUS ruling on Trump’s tariffs struck down the use of the International Emergency Economic Powers Act (IEEPA) as a basis for broad duties.
+The February 2026 SCOTUS ruling on Trump’s tariffs struck down the use of the International Emergency Economic Powers Act (IEEPA) as a basis for broad duties.
 The ruling was expected to bring clarity.
 Instead, it’s created more uncertainty with shifting tariff authorities, complex administrative burdens and no guarantee that importers will ever recover duties already paid.

 - Section 122 (Balance of Payments), which allows global tariffs up to 15% for 150 days before requiring congressional action.